warriorgraph/airbrake-docs/jekyll/_docs/integrations/webhooks.md

 (or a resolved error re-occurs).
 We will send a JSON object containing information about the error to your URL.
 You can use this to build your own service that performs some action every time an exception is thrown.
-Webhook integration supports only TLSv1.2 protocol version.
+Webhook integration supports only TLSv1.2 protocol version with https URL.

 ### JSON structure
 The JSON Airbrake will post to your webhook url has the following structure: